uzairname/template/README.md

 To configure your production domain, update the domain names and base URLs in:

-1. `.github/workflows/provision.yml`

-2. The relevant `apps/**/wrangler.jsonc` files

-3. Routes in terraform files
+1. Routes in `terraform/main.tf`, and `terraform/cloudflare/main.tf`

 ### Run Github Action